SpiralMind-Bot/Roadmap/README.md

 4. **Real-time Collaboration:** Investigate live collaboration features, enabling multiple users to work simultaneously.
 (Further exploration required)

 This roadmap outlines our ongoing and upcoming developments for SpiralMind Bot.
 Join us as we work towards enhancing mind-mapping experiences within Discord servers!

+## Completed Milestones
+- Rebuild the website using React.js integrated with OAuth for enhanced security.